 “Yes sir,” the men said.
 Seconds later, they vanished.

 Smiling, the watcher crept down the steps of one of the four outer perimeter towers.
-The man below was so busy stabbing his sword into every shrub and bush to flush out the old monk he did not notice the watcher creeping up on him.
+The man below was so busy stabbing his sword into every shrub to flush out the old monk, he did not notice the watcher creeping up on him.
 When the man heard a psst, behind him, he spun around and felt the hilt of the watcher’s sword slam into his nose.
-The man instantly fell unconscious to the floor.
+The man instantly fell unconscious.
 Grabbing his body, the watcher dragged him behind a large urn.

 Spying a second man, the watcher waited until he crept closer and like lightning, they stepped out and kicked him under the chin sending him flying over a small wall.
 Dragging his unconscious body next to his friend, the watcher tied them together.